Jim Allan of Ohio sent

 "I restored several cars over the

-retirement, I have made an all wood model with a 30"
+I have made an all wood model with a 30" wheel base

-"Hotshot" fender emblem.
-Thought you might enjoy the
+and cut the "Hotshot" fender emblem.
+Thought you might

 Here is a close up of the dash detail. |